se-edu/se-book/principles/dryPrinciple/text.md

 </box>

-This principle guards against duplication of information.
+This principle guards against the duplication of information.

 <box>